SoftcatMS/terraform-azure-bastion/README.md

 # terraform-azure-bastion
 Deploys bastion host with a public IP into a subnet and configures the default ports required for Bastion.
 A subnet and vNet will already need to be deployed and available for the bastion to be deployed into.

+## Usage Examples
+Review the examples folder: [examples](./examples)

+## Deployment
+Perform the following commands on the root folder:

+- `terraform init` to get the plugins
+- `terraform plan` to see the infrastructure plan
+- `terraform apply` to apply the infrastructure build
+- `terraform destroy` to destroy the built infrastructure

 ## Requirements

 No requirements.